101 Dudley Street

 We have a policy for missed appointments at all Women & Infants' physician practices.
 If you need to reschedule or cancel an appointment, please give us at least 24 hours notice.
 Learn More

-Preparation for Surgery
+Preparing for Your Surgery

-Days Before Surgery
+The Days Before Surgery

-- Let your doctor know if you have a cough, cold, fever, stomach flu or asthma attack any time in the week before surgery.
-Call your doctor as soon as symptoms occur, as this may interfere with your scheduled procedure.
+- Let your doctor know if you have a cough, cold, fever, stomach flu, or asthma attack during the week before your surgery.
+Call your doctor as soon as the symptoms occur, as this may interfere with your surgery.